davidacm/NVDA-IBMTTS-Driver/readme.md

 This driver is based on the IBM tts sdk, the documentation is available on:
 [this link](http://web.archive.org/web/20191125091344/http://www.wizzardsoftware.com/docs/tts.pdf)

-also at the university of columbia in
+also at the university of Columbia in
 [this link](http://www1.cs.columbia.edu/~hgs/research/projects/simvoice/simvoice/docs/tts.pdf)

 Or you can get a backup copy on [this repo](https://github.com/david-acm/NVDA-IBMTTS-Driver)